fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

     python3 manage.py makemigrations
     python3 manage.py migrate

-Interact with the django shell to create objects contained in `models.py` and to retrieve in `view.py` as mockup database entries (i.e.).
+Interact with the Django shell to create objects contained in `models.py` and to retrieve in `view.py` as mockup database entries (i.e.).
 Each object will have an __id__ that cab be retrieved by the view to be displayed in the browser.
 Simulates a database entry.

     python3 manage.py shell
     obj = classFromModels()